-Trinity Academy Barnsley (TAB) will be established by Trinity Multi-Academy Trust (Trinity MAT) supported by the Church of England Diocese of Leeds.
+Trinity Academy Barnsley will be established by Trinity Multi-Academy Trust (Trinity MAT) supported by the Church of England Diocese of Leeds.
 It will be an inclusive, non-selective 11-16 Church of England secondary school, opening with 180 places available for Year 7 students from September 2021.

 The academy will welcome pupils of all abilities, all faiths and no faith and from all backgrounds.
 This reflects the Trinity MAT’s commitment to inclusivity and serving the local community, providing an excellent education for all which is rooted in Christian values but in no way restricted to those of faith.

 Luke Tryl, Director of New Schools Network, said upon the initial DfE announcement in 2019:

 “The application process to set up a free school is extremely rigorous so it is a testament to Trinity MAT’s hard work that they have been approved to open.